One of the prettiest views of the Richmond skyline is as you approach the city from the south along 95.

 You can see the skyline of Downtown, the James River, Manchester, Shockoe and Church Hill as well as a host of other areas from the I95 Bridge.
 It gives you a sense of what Richmond is and where it going.

-I was returning from an appointment, coming back up 95 from Chester and something a friend said struck me…we were grabbing a bite to eat and talking about a condo he had recently purchased when he made the remark ‘I sure would feel more comfortable about Richmond if I saw a few more cranes.’
+I was returning from an appointment, coming back up 95 from Chester and something a friend said struck me … a few days prior, we were grabbing a bite to eat and talking about a condo he had recently purchased when he made the remark ‘I sure would feel more comfortable about Richmond if I saw a few more cranes.’

 My mind had not really had a chance to properly digest that statement.